Table of Contents

 - Chapter 13: River Road Corridor Plan

 Applications must comply with the provisions of PMC 18.40.070.
-To be considered for approval, the applicant must attach with the application a statement on how the proposed amendment meets the criteria under PMC 18.40.071 and PMC 18.40.075.
+To be considered for approval, the applicant must demonstrate in the application how the proposed amendment meets the criteria under PMC 18.40.071 and PMC 18.40.075.
 See the Puyallup Municipal Code for more information.

 It is strongly recommended that applicants meet with Planning staff to discuss an amendment request before submitting an application.

-Plan amendments are first considered by the City Planning Commission, which conducts public hearings and then forwards its recommendations to the City Council.
-The City Council is responsible for taking final action on all amendment requests.
-This typically occurs by the end of November of each year.
+Comp Plan amendments are first considered by the City Planning Commission, which reviews the application, conducts a public hearing, and forwards its recommendation to the City Council.
+The City Council is responsible for taking final action on all amendment requests, which typically occurs by the end of November of each year; however, please see the revised schedule above for 2022-2024.

-Questions or meeting requests should be directed to Senior Planner Katie Baker at 253-435-3604.
+Questions or meeting requests should be directed to Senior Planner Kendall Wals at 253-841-5462.